intelagense/rwxrob/cv/README.md

 # Robert Sterling Muhlestein, Curriculum Vitae

 Content for this CV is contained in the [data.yml](data.yml), which can be queried, filtered, and used to generate different views.
-Hence, it's length and lack of specificity.
+Hence, its length and lack of specificity.
 Recruiters and employers often prefer a broader view of my personal and professional life in order to make their own decisions about which elements to focus on rather than have me